 Fellows will learn basic techniques of NCV assessment, including motor conductions, sensory responses, F Waves, H Reflex Latencies, repetitive stimulations, and single fiber assessments.
 They will learn assessment of intramuscular recordings, including fibrillations, waveforms, patterns of recruitment, and patterns of disease.

-EEG Rotation: This includes a four month rotation in the Clinical Neurophysiology/EEG lab at Houston Methodist Hospital and a one month rotation in Pediatric EEG/Epilepsy at Memorial Hermann Hospital.
-The EEG lab at Houston Methodist is accredited by ABRET (American Board of Registration of Eletroencephalographic and Evoked Potential Technologists) and approximately 3500 EEG’s and 400 evoked potentials are performed annually.
+EEG Rotation: This includes a four-month rotation in the Clinical Neurophysiology/EEG lab at Houston Methodist Hospital and a one-month rotation in Pediatric EEG/Epilepsy at Memorial Hermann Hospital.
+The EEG lab at Houston Methodist is accredited by ABRET (American Board of Registration of Electroencephalographic and Evoked Potential Technologists) and approximately 3500 EEG’s and 400 evoked potentials are performed annually.
 The epilepsy program is designated level 4 by the National Association of Epilepsy Centers and consists of a multidisciplinary team with clinicians and researchers from the Departments of Neurology, Neurosurgery, Neuroradiology, Psychiatry, Neuropsychology, Pathology and Nuclear Medicine.

 Fellows rotate in the EEG, Evoked Potential Lab and in the Epilepsy Monitoring Unit.
 Fellows also see patients in the Outpatient Clinic, in addition to performing inpatient epilepsy consults.
 One moth is at Memorial Hermann Hospital, learning pediatric EEG and rotating in the Pediatric Epilepsy Monitoring Unit.